Endogenous Product Design: A Linear Demand Approach: Optimal Product Design under Monopoly Pricing

-We can organise any pair of $\boldsymbol{s}$ in this form as (i) their multiplication remains the same - we have only rearranged what part of $\boldsymbol{s}_i'\boldsymbol{s}_j$ stays on which side, in the same way that e.g. $12=2\times6=3\times4$ - and (ii) it does not affect any other attribute pair.
-The first point can be generalised by noting that any $\boldsymbol{s}_i'\boldsymbol{s}_j$ can be re-written as a function of the maximum value it may take ($\sqrt{df}$ in this case) and a parameter $\theta$:
+This can be done WLOG.
+We can organise any pair of $\boldsymbol{s}$ in this form as (i) their multiplication remains the same - we have only rearranged what part of $\boldsymbol{s}_i'\boldsymbol{s}_j$ stays on which side, in the same way that e.g. $12=2\times6=3\times4$ - and (ii) it does not affect any other attribute pair.\\

+The first point can be generalised by noting that any $\boldsymbol{s}_i'\boldsymbol{s}_j$ can be re-written as a function of the maximum value it may take ($1$ in this case since we are keeping attribute intensity across all columns of $S$ fixed) and a parameter $\theta$: